clevercool/ANT-Quantization/ant_simulator/README.md

 # ANT Simulator

-This repository contains the source code for a research paper that published at MICRO2022.
+This repository contains the code for the ANT simulator based on DNNWeaver and BitFusion.

 ## Prerequisite